 In 1905, Charles and Florence Butt moved their family to Kerrville, Texas, because of its better climate for tubercular patients.
 Charles had tuberculosis.
 To support the family, Florence opened a small mercantile store.
 Her youngest son, Howard, made deliveries in his little pull wagon.
 On occasion, Howard would get to visit local ranches.
 He enjoyed those visits so much that he vowed to buy a ranch someday where kids could come visit for free.
-Today, the Foundation Free Camps serve thousands of kids each year, free of charge, with a camping experience on a 1,900-acre ranch.
-The Foundation also developed the Foundations for Laity Renewal and its programs.
+Today, the Foundation Camps serve thousands of kids each year, free of charge, with a camping experience on a 1,900-acre ranch.
+The Foundation also developed The H. E. Butt Family Foundation and its programs.

 Laity Lodge was one of those programs.
 Howard Butt, Jr., started Laity Lodge in 1961.
 He hired Keith Miller as the first director.
 After Keith, in 1966, Bill Cody was the director at Laity Lodge when he and Howard decided to start a youth camp.
 Bill Cody and Howard Butt, Jr., set out to find a top-notch program director to put their dream into action.

 They hired Frog Sullivan.
 Frog said, “Keith Miller had an incredible influence on my life.
 He suggested that we not just talk about being relational, but do it.
 We emphasize this with our staff, while spending many hours talking about how to be relational and how to do it better.”

 Howard Butt, Jr., has always stood by that philosophy.
 He has said, “We’re about relationships.
 First, there’s our relationship with Christ and then with each other.”

 Relationships, deep and meaningful, are the hallmark of Laity Lodge Youth Camp.
 That’s the great connection between Howard, Bill, and Frog.
 They built this camp by placing importance on building relationships and caring deeply about the important issues in campers’ lives.